csev/dj4e/assn/paw_forms.md

 Congratulations
 ---------------

-If you have made it this far, you have seen a lot of the patterns used in developing a DJango application.
+If you have made it this far, you have seen a lot of the patterns used in developing a Django application.
 Hopefully you learned some of it along the way as you move into building your own applications from scratch going forward.